lavaeater/pi-screen/README.md

 The Flutter package for Rpi works on 3s and 4s, but we might end up in a situation where we need another 4, which is totally fine.
 The cool part is that we can probably write the app for desktop and that's that.

+## First things first

+What is the first thing I want to show on my little management screen, huh?

+Lets do global covid deaths.

 ## Getting Started

 This project is a starting point for a Flutter application.